-Hreflang Implementation: The 8 Biggest Misconceptions
+Hreflang Implementation: The 10 Biggest SEO Misconceptions

 Clarification

-The first applies to sites with a selector like FedEx or Ikea.
+The first applies to sites with forced language/location selectors like FedEx or Ikea.
 These sites present a splash page with a language and/or country selector asking the visitor to choose which location and/or language version of the site they want to visit.

 Since this page does not target any specific language or country the x-default tells search engines to present this page in any market that does not have an assigned page.

 Where the SEO pros are incorrect is how to handle older and large multinationals, especially those in the United States, which often use the main dot-com site as both their global site and their U.S. site.
-In this situation, they should also use the x-default.

-A good example is Cisco, which does not have a dedicated U.S. version of their site.
-Since these pages do double duty, to make them both the preferred “rest of the world page” and set it for the U.S., they need to add a double entry to your hreflang to set the same page as both x-default and U.S. English, similar to the example below.
+A good example is Cisco, which does not have a dedicated U.S. version of its site.
+Since these pages do double duty, to make them both the preferred URLs for the rest of the world and set them for the U.S., they need to add a double entry to their hreflang to set the same page as both x-default and U.S. English, similar to the example below.

 <link rel=”alternate” hreflang=”x-default” href=”https://www.mysite.com”/>